 From the Edit Content page, hosts and admins can update event information.
 If the date, time, or location of the event is changed, attendees will be notified of that change.
 If the event has an attendee limit, that can be set from this page too.
 If the attendee limit is raised, people added to the waitlist will be promoted to the attending status.

-The Settings tab allows event hosts (or admins) to invite co-hosts who will have full host privileges over the event.
+- invite co-hosts who will have full host privileges over the event.
 To invite a new co-host, click the Invite New Event Administrator button and enter the user's email address.
-Additionally, from the bottom of this page, the host can also cancel their event.
-If the host cancels the event, attendees will be notified by email.
-This CANNOT be undone.

 Comments